barebox/barebox/Documentation/boards/efi.rst

 barebox can be built as an EFI application for X86 PCs.
 This makes barebox a bootloader running on PC type hardware.
-In EFI jargon barebox would be a EFI shell.
+In EFI jargon barebox would be an EFI shell.
 Due to the barebox :ref:`bootloader_spec` support it can act as a replacement for gummiboot.

 For accessing hardware the EFI drivers and abstractions are used. barebox